poojary9991/practse/README.md

 The video for part 4 of the Case Study is submitted on Canvas.

 ### Part 5: Discord Notifications
 A decision was made to connect to Discord notifications.
 This was done by creating a Discord server and a channel within it.
 A webhook was created and linked from the channel to the GitHub repository via the secrets in settings.
 A GitHub Action uses this secret to push a notification every time a commit to the main branch is made.
 This GitHub action can be found in `main.yml` for your reference.
 This covers section 5 of the assignment.
-We have refered Prof. Paffenroth's discord notification yml file.
+We have referred Prof. Paffenroth's discord_notification yml file.

 **Note**: The GitHub action workflow was used from [nogibjj's GitHub repository](https://github.com/nogibjj/hugging-face) as a reference.
-His corresponding YouTube video was particularly helpful, which can be found [here](https://www.youtube.com/watch?v=VYSGjUa5sc4&feature=youtu.be).
+His corresponding YouTube video was particularly helpful, which can be found [here](https://www.youtube.com/watch?v=VYSGjUa5sc4&feature=youtu.be).For retrieving the movie names and descriptions, we used an API key from the OMDb platform,[here](https://www.omdbapi.com/)

 ## References